IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

 A custom certificate can be used for secure communication by the {{site.data.reuse.ep_name}} instance.
 This method does not use the IBM Certificate Manager so the certificates that are provided must be managed by the user.
-To use a custom certificate set `spec.authoring.tls.secretName` to be the name of the secret containing a CA certificate, server certificate, and a key that has the required DNS names for accessing the manager.
+To use a custom certificate set `spec.authoring.tls.secretName` to be the name of the secret containing a CA certificate, server certificate, and a key.
+The certificate must have the required DNS names.

 The following snippet is an example of a configuration that uses a user provided certificate: